Wall upholstery 101

 SIDES.
 For the sides, pull slightly the cloth and put one staple at the center right and one the left side.
 Look back to see it is all leveled.
 Start stapling the sides.
 Trim the excess fabric all around.

-Enjoy making your room.
-Drop me a line if you have any question on the subject.
 I believe you have now all elements for installing a track for wall upholstery 101.